 Tile Was Installed on Improperly Spaced Joists

 With tile, the less deflection, the better.
 Wood is flexible; tile is rigid.
-So, if you have a floor with flex, your tile will suffer.
+So, if you have a floor with flex, you are attempting to mate two dissimilar materials.

 05 of 07